European-Unified-ID/EUID-docs/README.md

 - Maintain refresh tokens or use the JavaScript client-side SDK provided by EUID to manage the refresh token.
 - Enable sending the EUID token to SSPs and other integrating organizations.

-##### Publisher Integration Through SSO or Identity Providers
+##### Integration Through SSO or Identity Providers

 Publishers may choose to work with an SSO or independent ID provider who is interoperable with EUID.
 The provider may handle the EUID integration on their behalf.

 #### User Trust Workflow

+The following diagram illustrates the publisher workflow that applies to users engaging with publishers or publisher-related SSOs and identity providers.
+This workflow allows a user to consent to the creation of a EUID and manage their EUID consent and privacy settings in the Opt-Out Portal.

 ![User Trust Workflow](/images/user_trust_workflow.jpg)

-This workflow is for users engaging with publishers or publisher-related SSOs and identity providers.
-This workflow allows a user to consent to the creation of a EUID and manage their EUID consent and privacy settings in the Opt-Out Portal.

-#### User Trust Workflow Overview
+The user trust workflow consists of the following high-level steps:

-1. Users visit the Opt-Out Portal where they can globally opt-out of EUID for all publishers.
+1. Users visit the [Opt-Out Portal](#opt-out-portal) where they can globally opt-out of EUID for all publishers.
-2. Opt-out requests are sent to EUID Administrator.
+2. Opt-out requests are sent to the EUID Administrator.
-3. EUID Administrators distribute the request to DSPs.
+3. The EUID Administrator distributes the request to DSPs.
 4. EUID Operators distribute the request to publishers utilizing the refresh token.

 ## FAQs